lne817/wiki_top_cities/README.md

 # wiki_top_cities

-Scrape the tables from a Wikipedia article into CSV files.
+Scrape the tables from Wikipedia pages into CSV files.

 ## Installation